Mountain Mama Vacation Homes

 As an extension of the National Parks in the United States, the Appalachian Trail is a way to preserve nature and bring awareness to the importance of having these wilderness areas open to everyone.

-For these thru-hikers, the town of Harpers Ferry is considered the halfway point of the trail.
+For thru-hikers, the town of Harpers Ferry is considered the halfway point of the trail.
 In terms of mileage, the exact halfway point is located in Pine Grove Furnace State Park in Pennsylvania, but mentally, hikers get to celebrate their achievement when they reach Harpers Ferry.

 Hiking the AT in Harpers Ferry